 On average, more than 90 percent of our medical students receive scholarship and loan support each year to secure their education.
 Yet, most medical students still incur educational debt.
 Members of recent classes have graduated with an average medical school debt of more than $150,000 each.
-Projected average debt for members of the Class of 2014 is expected to reach $170,000.
+The Class of 2015 graduated with an average medical

 Scholarship endowment makes a significant difference: Every $1,000 in scholarship support reduces a student's potential indebtedness by more than $8,400.